Nepal Travel Guide

 1. Avoid Plastic

 Water purifiers and refillable water bottles considerably reduce the level of plastic waste where there is minimal recycling infrastructure.
 Disposable plastics are worst on trekking trails, where trash disposal does not exist.
-Reusing boiled water to fill bottles is becoming more common in most teahouses, except for water purification tablets, SteriPENs, or filter bottles as safer options to bottled water.
-Reusable bags need to be carried when shopping at markets and unnecessary plastic packaging needs to be refused wherever possible.
+Reusing boiled water to fill bottles is becoming more common in most teahouses, except for water purification tablets, SteriPENs, or filter bottles, as safer options to bottled water.
+Reusable bags need to be carried when shopping at markets, and unnecessary plastic packaging needs to be refused wherever possible.

 2. Respect Culture

-Ask permission to photograph individuals, spiritual rituals, or holy sites as some groups of people feel images can trap divine energy.
+Ask permission to photograph individuals, spiritual rituals, or holy sites, as some groups of people feel images can trap divine energy.
 It is prohibited in some temples and is extra at others.
 Familiarize oneself with etiquette within religious sites, e.g., how to pass around them (the old school way) and not with the face towards the shrines or religious icons.
 Dress modestly even when customs appear relaxed in the local sphere for tourists, particularly when accessing religious or cultural villages.

 3. Support Locals

-Locally owned family guesthouses and guesthouses provide more genuine experience and direct local revenues into tourism.
+Locally owned family guesthouses provide a more genuine experience and direct local revenues into tourism.
 Homestays, traditional cultural performances, and guided village walks by trained guides are tourist products with revenues going into education, health care, and conservation programs.
 Purchase handicraft products from cooperatives or the producer to ensure that craftsmen are fairly remunerated for their labor.
-Locally trained guides help locals find employment and pass on information, while professionally produced guide information helps employment.
+Locally trained guides help locals find employment and pass on information, while professionally produced guide information helps with employment.

 4. Leave No Trace

 Dispose of trash where there is limited infrastructure and, therefore, pack-in/pack-out, particularly non-biodegradable, is inevitable.
 Minimize environmental impact through the utilization of trails so that erosion and vegetation destruction do not occur.
 Wash at least 200 feet from water sources with the use of biodegradable soap so that pollution does not occur.
-Choose environmentally certified lodgings or those which have demonstrated sustainable practices like solar power, conservation of water, and waste management schemes.
+Choose environmentally certified lodgings or those that have demonstrated sustainable practices like solar power, conservation of water, and waste management schemes.

 Nepal Travel FAQs